jankarolewskIT/augmentation/README.md

 In your terminal:
 1. Clone this repository
     type: git clone <this repo name>
-2. change directory to "augmented_img_API" and
+2. change directory to "augmentation" and
     type: docker-compose up
-3. Enter your web_container
+3. In new terminal, enter your web_container
     type: docker exec -it <container ID> bash
 4. Run migrations
     type: python manage.py migrate